 - Objective 1:1.
-To apply the concepts of participatory epidemiology/surveillance to understand the ecology and risk associated with bats in the three interface communities. - Objective 2:2.
-To utilize direct observation as a tool for learning from communities including observation during semi-structured interviews, transect walks and participation in community activities. - Objective 3:3.
+To apply the concepts of participatory epidemiology/surveillance to understand the ecology and risk associated with bats in the three interface - Objective 2:2.
+To utilize direct observation as a tool for learning from communities including observation during semi-structured interviews, transect walks and - Objective 3:3.
 To demonstrate the use of participatory exercises including ranking, scoring, and visualization tools. - Objective 4:4.
 To analyze and report the results of participatory surveillance to guide development of an SOP for bat monitoring